Bobbili Junction railway station

-Bobbili Junction railway station (station code:VBL) belongs to South Coast Railway of Waltair Division.
+Bobbili Junction railway station (station code:VBL) belongs to South Coast Railway of Visakhapatnam Division.
 It is located in Vizianagaram district of Andhra Pradesh state.

 History

 Between 1893 and 1896, 1288 km of the East Coast State Railway was opened for traffic.
 In 1898–99, Bengal Nagpur Railway was linked to the lines in southern India.
 The 79 km Vizianagaram–Parvatipuram line was opened in 1908–09 and an extension to Salur was built in 1913.
 The Parvatipuram–Raipur line was completed in 1931.